SKAREZ/VALORANT-LanguageChanger/README.md

 Description
 </h1>

-🤔 **Are you tired of having the voicelines or the text of your game in a certain language?**
+🤔 **Are you annoyed of having the text of your game in a certain language?**

-🔎 **Do you want to change the text language of your game without changing the voice language or vice versa?**
+🔎 **Do you want to change the text language of your game without changing the audio** *(Voiceline...)* **language?**

-> *This script was made to be able to change the language of VALORANT separately, i.e., change the text language without changing the voice language, or vice versa.
+> *This script was made to be able to change the language of VALORANT separately, i.e., change the text language without changing the voice language!
-Simply by using a bash script, change the language of the game, whether it be UI/Map/Pings texts or agents voicelines/GOTV's voice!*
+Simply by using a bash script, change the text language of the game, whether it be UI/Map/Pings texts without changing agents voicelines/GOTV's voice you want to have!*

-⚠ If you have troubles when using this script, ask me for help on [Discord](https://discord.gg/sS7X8cPt62), or read the FAQ
+⚠ If you have troubles when using this script, ask me for help on [Discord](https://discord.gg/sS7X8cPt62), ask me for help here, read the FAQ or see the "Help" page in the script!

 <h1 align="left">